nickjfrench/ms-automation-graph-nestjs/README.md

 I found the learning material to gain authorization on NestJS with MS to be quite lacking.
 Most materials focused on using gaining authentication integration for user login to access app resources, the option seen on many websites to "Sign in with Microsoft".
 However, I need to gain user authorization to access MS Graph APIs on their behalf.

+I hope to fill at least a part of this information gap with this repo.

 ### Write-Up on Development

 If you'd like to see my write-up on how I implemented this project, and hopefully learn something along the way, see the [How I Did It](#-how-i-did-it) section of this Readme.

 ### ❗ Disclaimer

-I am not an expert or authority on these topics, what I've done is just what I've learnt along the way.
+I am not an expert or authority on these topics, what I've provided here is just what I've learnt along the way.
 This repo is not production-grade nor secure.
 All I aim to provide is something that gets you off the ground and teaches you something along the way.

 ## 🛠️ Setup Instructions